 - Beneficial owners of the person’s property

-A full list of the roles considered to high-profile under The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 can be found on legislation.gov.uk.
+Additionally, Politically Exposed Persons include their immediate family members, close business relationships, and beneficial owners of their property.
+For a comprehensive list of roles considered high-profile under The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017, please refer to legislation.gov.uk.

 Should I avoid working with Politically Exposed Persons?